sandokim/Medical_CNN_IDEA/README.md

 #### Transformer in Encoder and Decoder.
 Few works integrate Transformer layers in both encoder and decoder of a U-shape architecture to better exploit the global context for medical image segmentation.
 The first work in this category is UTNet that efficiently reduces the complexity of the self-attention mechanism from quadratic to linear [174].
 Furthermore, to model the image content effectively, UTNet exploits the two-dimensional relative position encoding [20].

+Similarly, to optimally combine convolution and transformer layers for medical image segmentation, Zhou et al. [144] propose nnFormer, an interleave encoder-decoder based architecture, where convolution layer encodes precise spatial information and Transformer layer encodes global context as shown in Fig. 9